chryswoods/siremol.org/chryswoods.com/vector_c++/features.md

 The `square` function only accepts a single non-vector (scalar) argument.
 To vectorise the loop, we need to provide a version of `square` that accepts a vector argument (in this case, a vector of floats).

-Fortunately, you can ask the compiler to create a vector version of a function using `#pragma omp declare simd`.
+Fortunately, you can ask the compiler to create a vector version of a function for you using `#pragma omp declare simd`.
 For example;

 ```c++